-Outline 46 x 110mm Pin Definition Two sets of M.2 22110 Socket 3 key M Pin Definition with some NC pins redefined.
-Board Thickness 0.8mm +- 10% Board Layer Count Maximum 12 layers Component Height 2.0mm on top layer and 1.5mm on bottom layer Power 20W sustained RMS power, refer to chapter 6.2 for more details.
-PCIE Gen3 or Gen4, 8 lanes and 4 lanes, refer to chapter 6.4 for more details
+Outline 22 x 110mm Pin Definition M.2 22110 Socket 3 key M Pin Definition with some NC pins redefined.
+Board Thickness 0.8mm +- 10% Board Layer Count Maximum 12 layers Component Height 2.5mm on top layer and 1.5mm on bottom layer Power 10W sustained RMS power, refer to chapter 6.2 for more details.
+PCIE Gen3/Gen4, 4 lanes, refer to chapter 6.4 for more details

-- 1. Height keepout just defines the SMT component and does not include the heat sink or thermal materials. - 2.
-PCIE shall be compliant to PCI Express Base Specification Revision 3.1/4.0
+- 1. Height keepout just defines SMT component.
+It does not include the heat sink or thermal materials. - 2.
+PCIE shall be compliance to PCI Express Base Specification Revision 3.1/4.0

-The module includes one ASIC, x4 LPDDR4x DRAMs and supporting circuits.
-Whole system should contain all the circuits within the Dual M.2 standard form factor and should not request any auxiliary circuit on the system mother board to meet the interface spec.
+The module includes one ASIC, x2 64bit LPDDR4x DRAMs and supporting circuits.
+Whole system should contain all the circuits within the M.2 standard form factor and should not request any auxiliary circuit on the system mother board to meet the interface spec.

-Figure 1 dispalys a recommended placement of the Dual M.2 module.
-In this case ASIC is located at the center area on top side for the best thermal solution.
+Fig. 1 dispalys a recommended placement of the M.2 module.
+The ASIC is expected to be sitting in the center area on top side for the best of thermal purpose.
 Vendor can adjust the placement based on the trade off between thermal and routing study.

-Figure 1: Dual M.2 Module Floor Plan
+Figure 1.
+M.2 key component placement drawing

-A module shall include, but not limited to the following components:
+A module is expected to include, but not limited to the following components:

-- 1. ASIC to run the workload - 2.
-LPDDR4x Chips
+- 1. ASIC to run the workload

+- 2. LPDDR4x Chips

-- 3. Power Circuits - 4.
-SMBus EEPROM or on-chip memory to save FRU information, 8bit SMBus address 0xA6 as defined in NVMe Specification.
+- 3. Power Circuits

+- 4. SMBus EEPROM or on-chip memory to save FRU information, 8bit SMBus address 0xA6 as defined in NVMe Specification.
 We prefer standalone EEPROM chip that support at least 400kHz speed.
-It shall be accessible right way once 3.3V from golden finger is up. - 5.
-Storage for boot firmware if needed but NAND Flash is not allowed.
+It shall be accessible right way once 3.3V from golden finger is up.

+- 5. Storage for boot firmware if needed but NAND Flash is not allowed.